qiboteam/qibocal/doc/source/protocols/long_cryoscope/index.rst

 ----------------------

 In this experiment after fluxing the qubit away from its sweetspot we wait a variable time :math:`\tau` before driving the qubit.
 Through a spectroscopy on the drive line we are able to measure the qubit frequency.
-Due to the bias-tee, we expect to observe an exponential rise to the correct frequency value.
+We expect to observe an exponential rise over time, to the correct frequency value, [due to the bias-tee].
 In the protocol, after performing an exponential fit, we compute the corresponding filter to correct it.

 Parameters